 The service also requires less day-to-day focus on the market and costs significantly less.

-At only $99/year Motley Fool’s Stock Advisor can’t be beaten.
+At only $99/year for new members, Motley Fool’s Stock Advisor can’t be beaten.

 Both The Motley Fool Stock Advisor and Action Alerts PLUS are good options for getting help with picking stocks.
 However, between the two services, it’s hard not to prefer Stock Advisor.
 It’s much less expensive, has a much better track record, and requires less work to follow along with the portfolio.
 Action Alerts PLUS is mostly suitable if you want market-wide research in addition to stock picks, as this is something Stock Advisor doesn’t offer.